RVeerman93/RVeerman93/README.md

 - 👋 Hi, I’m Raymond Veerman
-- 👀 I’m interested in biology
+- 👀 I’m interested in biology, plant ecology, natural resource management and data science
 - 🌱 I’m currently learning R and python
 - 💞️ I’m looking to collaborate on data management
 - 📫 How to reach me by bird carrier